Parsa-Rajabi/CS-5500/docs/syllabus.md

 - Parsa Rajabi (he/him)
   - **Email:** *p.rajabi at northeastern`DELETEthisTEXT`.edu*
-  - Adhere to [email etiquette](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) when reaching out to the instructor.
+  - Adhere to [email etiquette](email-etiquette.md) and/or [How To Email Your Professor](https://personal.math.ubc.ca/~ilaba/teaching/email.html) when reaching out to the instructor.

 ### Office Hours